dougsweetser/Q/docs/SR/special_relativity.md

 terms with the normal trig functions.
 Some people battle to understand the factor of two on the angles, but I just accept it as is.

-There are several places in the phyisics literature where it is claimed that only complex-valued quaternions can represent the Lorentz group.
+There are several places in the physics literature where it is claimed that only complex-valued quaternions can represent the Lorentz group.
 Sometimes it is good to just play until things work.